Hartley wins for Toyota in Portugal - Speedcafe

 The #7 lost 11 minutes in the pits, re-joining in 34th and finishing ninth, seven laps behind the winning Toyota.
 Conway set the fastest lap of the race.

-The #51 Ferrari’s chances of podium disappeared after brake problems which saw it switch off its hybrid system, losing pace to come home sixth behind the No. 94 Peugeot Total Energies 9X8 Hypercar of Loic Duval, Gustavo Menezes and Nico Mueller but ahead of the #93 Peugeot that had started from pit lane after steering issues.
+The #51 Ferrari’s chances of podium disappeared after brake problems which saw it switch off its hybrid system, losing pace to come home sixth behind the #94 Peugeot Total Energies 9X8 Hypercar of Loic Duval, Gustavo Menezes and Nico Mueller but ahead of the #93 Peugeot that had started from pit lane after steering issues.

 Australian Ryan Briscoe finished eighth in the Glickenhaus 007 he drove with Romain Dumas and Olivier Pla ahead of the #7 Toyota, with the #5 Porsche Penske 963 10th.